Breaking up is hard to do. What happens to your SMSF when you divorce?

-The Superannuation Splitting Agreement or the Family Court may require you to write your spouse a cheque.
+The Family Court may require you to write your spouse a cheque.
 However, it does not tell you how to find the cash.
 You decide which assets to sell in the SMSF.

 How to value your assets

 Assets differ in value depending on the valuers you use.
 Consequently, disputes are common.
-If you can’t decide then the Family Court looks at your valuations.
+If you cannot decide then the Family Court looks at your valuations.
 It tells you the value.

-The timing of valuation is important.
+The timing of the valuation is important.
 It determines how much each spouse receives.
-Valuation should be on the date of the court order.
-However, usually the spouses agree when the valuation occurs.
+Valuation should be close to the date of the court order.
+However, usually, the spouses agree when the valuation occurs.

 A Valuation Example